-Russian troops destroyed their home - the generosity of strangers is building new one
+Russian troops destroyed their home – the kindness of strangers is building a new one

-Russian troops destroyed their home - the generosity of strangers is building a new one
+Russian troops destroyed their home – the generosity of strangers is building them a new one

 Olena Mykulska lived with her partner and two children in Irpin until the Russian invasion left their home destroyed.
 Now she looks to charity for a place to stay, Liam James reports

-The rockets came first as Russian troops advanced on Irpin in the days after the invasion of Ukraine began last February.
+The rockets came first, as Russian troops advanced on Irpin in the days that followed the invasion of Ukraine last February.

-The small town was a prime target on the road to Kyiv, the capital city Vladimir Putin’s forces sought to capture early in the conflict, and was one of the first settlements subject to ruthless bombardment at the hands of Moscow’s newly mobilised army.
+The small town was a prime target on the road to Kyiv, the capital city Vladimir Putin’s forces sought to capture early in the conflict, and was one of the first settlements to be subjected to ruthless bombardment at the hands of Moscow’s newly mobilised army.

 Artillery fire and missile strikes reduced much of the town to rubble as civilians fled their homes en masse, with Ukrainian troops taking their place and exchanging gunfire with Russians on the burning streets.

-Tanks rolled into Irpin and prowled around town to secure the area as part of a plan to encircle Kyiv.
+Tanks rolled into Irpin and prowled around the town to secure the area as part of a plan to encircle Kyiv.
 Looking for a place to pitch up as the first month of the invasion came to an end on 23 March, a tank with a group of soldiers in tow smashed its way into a gated community.

 Olena Mykulska lived there.

-She has returned with her partner and two children in the months since but says she cannot hope to stay as Russian soldiers have laid waste to their building.
+She has returned with her partner and two children in the months since, but says she cannot hope to stay as Russian soldiers have laid waste to their building.

-Olena and her family fled in the mad rush to leave Irpin weeks before.
-What she knows of the assault on her home comes from contact with neighbours who stayed behind, all now dead, and a community effort to piece together what happened there.
+Olena and her family fled in the mad rush to leave Irpin weeks earlier.
+What she knows of the assault on her home comes from contact with neighbours who stayed behind – all of whom are now dead – and a community effort to piece together what happened there.

-Speaking to The Independent through a translator, Olena says: “When the Russian troops entered our residential compound with their tank they stopped it right in between the buildings as if they were hiding.”
+Speaking to The Independent through a translator, Olena says: “When the Russian troops entered our residential compound with their tank, they stopped it right in between the buildings as if they were hiding.

 “The tank fired incendiary shots at our apartments randomly.
-This left the blocks with varying levels of damage, some apartments were burned down completely, some were more or less intact.”
+This left the blocks with varying levels of damage: some apartments were burnt down completely, some were more or less intact.

-“The soldiers broke into the apartments, taking any items they could make use of and the rest they just threw out of the windows.
+“The soldiers broke in to the apartments, taking any items they could make use of, and the rest they just threw out of the windows.

-“In the yard, we had a very beautiful garden with trees, bushes and a child's playground.
-They chopped the trees down for firewood and then razed the bushes and the child's playground with their tanks.
-I personally have the impression their goal was simply to destroy everything they saw.”
+“In the yard, we had a very beautiful garden, with trees, bushes and a children’s playground.
+They chopped the trees down for firewood, and then razed the bushes and the children’s playground with their tanks.
+I personally have the impression that their goal was simply to destroy everything they saw.”

-Olena says she tried to convince her next-door neighbour to leave but he refused as he had already fled Luhansk when the separatist conflict broke out in 2014.
+Olena says she tried to convince her next-door neighbour to leave, but he refused as he had already fled Luhansk when the separatist conflict broke out in 2014.

-Irpin did not become the go-to example for Russian atrocities like neighbouring Bucha – where the West was given an early glimpse into the brutality of invading soldiers.
+Irpin did not become the go-to example for those reporting Russian atrocities, like the neighbouring town of Bucha, where the West was given an early glimpse into the brutality of Putin’s soldiers.
 But independent investigators have found civilian corpses bearing signs of torture in both towns.

-A report by the Organisation for Security and Cooperation in Europe detailed how Russian troops killed eight civilians, including two children, as they fled Irpin in a car.
-Ukrainian human rights commissioners reported that two dead children with signs of rape and torture were found in the town.
+A report by the Organisation for Security and Cooperation in Europe detailed how Russian troops had killed eight civilians, including two children, as they fled Irpin in a car.
+Ukrainian human rights commissioners reported that two dead children, whose bodies bore signs of rape and torture, were found in the town.

-Olena and her family stayed away until Ukrainian forces recaptured Irpin late in March last year as Russia was forced to turn away from Kyiv and reassemble in the eastern and southern parts of the country.
+Olena and her family stayed away until Ukrainian forces recaptured Irpin in late March last year, as Russia was forced to turn away from Kyiv and reassemble in the eastern and southern parts of the country.

 They were not able to return to their home, though they tried to fix the roof, and have been living in rented accommodation with Olena’s sister’s family and their mother ever since.